UAV-based Maritime Communications: Relaying to Enhance the Link Quality: Introduction

 \section{Introduction}

-There is no shred of doubt regarding the fact that the maritime sector has been getting a growing demand by comprising distinctive fields, such as transportation, fishing industry, and recreational boating, to name a few.
-Especially, maritime transportation which has a significant role in finance, known as the \emph{blue economy}, accounts for around 80\% of the worldwide trade~\cite{psaraftis2021future}.
-On the one hand, approximately 80\% of ports around the world still process their maritime services using manual and conventional operations~\cite{port_paperbased}, while on the other hand, recent technological developments, including the Internet of things~(IoT), 5G, etc., have paved the way for the concept of \textit{smart ports} under the umbrella of Industry 4.0 that promises digitization everywhere~\cite{industry40}.
-Therefore, it is expected that the near future would bring enormous data traffic around ports due to the digitization processes (i.e., smart ports) along with the fact that IoT technology has been getting more pervasive~\cite{smartport_iot}.
+There is no shred of doubt that the maritime sector has been experiencing growing demand, encompassing various fields such as transportation, fishing, and recreational boating, to name a few.
+In particular, maritime transportation, which plays a significant role in the economy---also known as the \emph{blue economy}---, accounts for around 80\% of worldwide trade~\cite{psaraftis2021future}.
+On the one hand, approximately 80\% of ports around the world still process their maritime services using manual and conventional operations~\cite{port_paperbased}, while, on the other hand, recent technological developments, including the Internet of Things~(IoT) and the fifth-generation wireless communication networks~(5G), have paved the way for the concept of \textit{smart ports} under the umbrella of Industry 4.0, which promises digitization everywhere~\cite{industry40}.
+Therefore, it is expected that the near future will bring enormous data traffic around ports due to these digitization processes (i.e., smart ports) and the increasing pervasiveness of IoT technology~\cite{smartport_iot}.
+Additionally, in June 2023, the International Telecommunications Union~(ITU) revealed its vision for the sixth-generation wireless communication networks~(6G), which includes \emph{ubiquitous connectivity} as a usage scenario and \emph{connecting the unconnected} as one of the four design principles~\cite{itu_vision_june_23}.
+This vision aligns with the requirements of smart ports enabled by IoT technology, as all the benefits are realized through the communication of various devices (e.g., sensors, user terminals, servers, etc.).